The Data We Forgot We Had: A Tagging System for Research Serendipity

 3. Periodic review: Revisit cards when starting new projects

-Claude can help with both tag generation and inventory search:
+AI coding assistants can help with both tag generation and inventory search:

 Several practices already address data management, but each has a gap: